 A hormone receptor test is done on the cancer cells to see if they are sensitive to the hormones estrogen and progesterone.
 When estrogen shows up and sits on the estrogen receptors, cell growth is turned on.
 Most breast cancers in men have estrogen and progesterone receptors.
 If the receptors are present, the test will read "positive," and if the receptors are absent, the report will say "negative."
 Positive hormone receptors can mean a better prognosis and a potential role for anti-estrogen hormonal therapy.

 The cancer tissue that's removed is tested for high levels of the HER2 gene or protein.
 HER2 is a gene that helps control how cells grow, divide, and repair themselves.
 The HER2 gene directs the production of special proteins, called HER2 receptors, in cancer cells.
 When levels of the HER2 gene or protein are high, the cancer is called HER2-positive (less than 25% of breast cancers are HER2-positive).
 Cancers that are HER2-positive tend to be more aggressive.
-But a targeted therapy called Herceptin (chemical name: trastuzumab) works well against these kinds of cancers.
+But anti-HER2 targeted therapy medicines work well against these kinds of cancers.

 "Pathology reports often come in bits and pieces.
 Just after surgery, the cancer cells are first looked at under the microscope.
 Results from additional studies that require special techniques may take longer.
 So you may have one, two, or three pathology reports from one surgery.
 Try to put them all together and keep them in one place, so that when you go for your treatment evaluations, the doctors will have all the information they need."-- Marisa Weiss, M.D., chief medical officer, Breastcancer.org